Greetings to you thrill seekers, conversationalists, and music lovers all across the fruited plan.

 And the same people who said that wanted to teach them how to put a condom on a cucumber in the second grade.

-And in the same breath they say we're teaching them too fast.
+And in the same breath, they say we're teaching them too fast.

-Now for the third time in my stellar 16-year career as your host on this program behind this microphone, we're getting oh woe is a students have to get up too early to get to school.
+Now for the third time in my stellar 16-year career as your host on this program behind this microphone, we're getting, oh, woe is a students have to get up too early to get to school.

-Well, maybe if you didn't have forced bus is forced busing still around or that okay, maybe you weren't bussing kids 20 miles outside the school district or 30 to achieve some kind of balance and let them go to a school closer to home, they wouldn't have to get up as early.
+Okay, maybe you weren't bussing kids 20 miles outside the school district or 30 to achieve some kind of balance and let them go to a school closer to home.

 I mean, there's all kinds of answers to this, but it's just silly.

-We definitely pushing these kids too hard.
+We just am pushing these kids too hard.

-And we wonder why the Asians and the Indian kids are running rings around us.
+And we wonder why the Asians and the Indian kids are running rings around us?

 Back after this.

-Back to the phones to go.
+Back to the phones we go.

 Tiburon, California, just to the Bay Area here.